 With only four ingredients, this Homemade Strawberry Jam couldn't be easier to make!
 Packed full of flavor from fresh strawberries, it beats the grocery store version any day.

 - Cook the mixture for 10-15 minutes, stirring constantly, until the jam is thick and viscous.
 To test if the jam is ready, I usually like to run my spatula along the bottom of the pot in a straight line.
-If it takes several seconds for the line to fill back up, the jam is usually ready.
-I like to air on the side of caution and take jam off almost too early—if it's not done yet, you can always put it back on the stove.
+If it takes more than a second for the line to fill back up, the jam is usually ready.
+I like to err on the side of caution and take the jam off almost too early—if it's not done yet, you can always return it back to the heat.

 - Stored properly in an airtight container, this jam will usually last for two months in the fridge.